Ruby Artemisia

 Damiana leaf

 Damiana is a small, woody shrub with yellow flowers and fragrant leaves.
-Its use as an herbal remedy predates written history.
+Its use as an herbal remedy predates written history— indigenous cultures adopted it for centuries as an aphrodisiac and bladder tonic.

 Kurokoji green tea